Sunday. Lazy afternoon. And ethanol.

 But, there is something I wish to talk about in this post.
 Something that struck me as odd in an otherwise perfectly justified line of inquiry by my friend.
 I found the tone of his questions rather peculiar.
 It was as if he felt somewhat guilty of spending money on ‘frivolous’ things.
 Things like an expensive meal or an electronic gadget or a holiday trip.
 All his questions were along these lines – wouldn’t it be better to give the money to a poor than to spend it on unnecessary things?
 Is it immoral to spend the money on such things?
 When there are many people dying of hunger how can we spend money for an expensive meal?

 There is guilt written all over those questions.
 Isn’t it?

 I find it peculiar that this feeling of guilt somehow always creeps in every discussion about inequality.
-Kinda bummer, right?
+Kind of a bummer, right?
 Guilt and self-doubt are not the most conducive of feelings when trying to objectively analyze an issue.
 And, on the issue of inequality, I believe, they are also highly unwarranted.
-Frankly I don’t see any point in feeling guilty while spending your hard-earned money on things that make you happy.
-Even on the so called non-essential things.
+Frankly, I don’t see any point in feeling guilty while spending your hard-earned money on things that make you happy.
+Even on the so-called non-essential things.